pboutinaud/SHiVAi/README.md

 The SHiVAi segmentation tools currently include Cerebral MicroBleeds (CMB),  PeriVascular Spaces (PVS) (also known as Virchow Robin Spaces - VRS), White Matter Hyperintensities (WMH), and Lacunas.
 The 3D-Unet model weights are available separately at https://github.com/pboutinaud.

 The tools cover preprocessing (image resampling and cropping to match the required size for the deep learning models, coregistration for multimodal segmentation tools), automatic segmentation, and reporting (QC and results).
+It accepts both Nifti and DICOM images as input (see the possible [input structures](#data-structures-accepted-by-shivai) for more details).

 <br clear="right"/>